liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

 \end{equation}\label{eq:be}
 $$

-In fact, the above derivation is applicable to any charged particles, such as necleus.
-However, as the scattering length $b_e$ is proportional to $1/m^2$, the scattering by necleus is negligible because the mass of a necleon is much higher than the electron. *Thus the scattering of x-rays from matter results entirely from the presense of electrons around atomic centers.*
+In fact, the above derivation is applicable to any charged particles, such as nucleus.
+However, as the scattering length $b_e$ is proportional to $1/m^2$, the scattering by nucleus is negligible because the mass of a nucleon is much higher than the electron. *Thus the scattering of x-rays from matter results entirely from the presence of electrons around atomic centers.*

 By comparing eq.\eqref{eq:JOmega_electron} to eq.\eqref{eq:JOmegaAA}, we find the maximum magnitude of a scattering wave is given by